 Healing isn’t always a graceful journey.
 It’s messy and can get quite ugly.
 Because when you’ve truly been broken by life, by trauma, betrayal, heartbreak, and abuse—you learn quickly that healing doesn’t always come with applause.
 Especially when you choose to rise without bitterness.

-We live in a culture that profits and gains from our unhealed wounds.
-So when you show up healed, unbothered and thriving, some people feel confuse and sometimes even offended.
+We live in a culture draped in misery that profits and gains from our unhealed wounds.
+By showing up healed, unbothered and thriving, some people feel (out of their own insecurities) become extremely offended.
 As if becoming jaded and bitter is the only “real” response to pain.
+How dare we chose to do the work to ensure we become nothing like the people who tried to break us.
+The audacity!

 According to a study published in Journal of Positive Psychology, people who report practicing positive reframing (the ability to reinterpret difficult experiences through a growth lens) are significantly more resilient and have better long-term emotional health than those who ruminate on past pain (Smith & Lazarus, 2021).

-In fact, research from Harvard Business Review shows that emotional self-regulation and self-awareness (hallmarks of healing) are directly linked to better leadership outcomes and long-term success (Goleman, 2023).
-Your softness isn’t weakness—it’s your power mastered.
+In fact, research published in Harvard Business Review confirms that emotional self-regulation and self-awareness (core signs of healing) are key predictors of strong leadership and long-term success (Goleman, 2023).
+Your softness isn’t a liability.
+It’s evidence of self-mastery.

 A Note to the Woman Reading This